 Don’t forget that we have Medicare Advantage FAQ pages that go into much deeper detail.

-This means that whether you’re in Indiana or Louisiana, Plan A gives you the same benefits no matter what.
+This program means that whether you’re in Indiana or Louisiana, Plan A gives you the same benefits no matter what.
 It’s a moderately priced plan with a decent amount of coverage.
 Unfortunately, it doesn’t cover things like skilled nursing facilities, Medicare deductibles, or Part B excess charges, to name a few.

 High-deductible plans – such as Plan HDG or Plan HDF – are in demand because of very low monthly premiums.
 But they are also popular because of how much coverage they provide.
-They cover nearly every gap, but require a high deductible to be met first.
+They cover nearly every gap but require a high deductible to be met first.

 |LETTER PLAN||LOWEST PREMIUM||HIGHEST PREMIUM|

-As always, our Medigap FAQ pages have tons of info on this sometimes confusing topic.
+Our Medigap FAQ pages have tons of info on this sometimes confusing topic.